daniel-wrench/reynolds_scales_project/README.md

     Local: `bash 0_download_files.sh`

     HPC:
+        Using tmux to be able to do other tasks while the files are downloading.
+There are approximately 10,000 files for each of the three daily datasets. **This results in a requirement of 300GB of disk space**.

     - (`tmux new`)
     - `srun --pty --cpus-per-task=2 --mem=1G --time=02:00:00 --partition=quicktest bash`
     - `bash 0_download_files.sh`
     - (`Ctrl-b d` to detach from session, `tmux attach` to re-attach)

-    There are approximately 10,000 files for each of the daily datasets (MFI, 3DP:PLSP and 3DP:ELM2), and 330 for the monthly datasets (OMNI). **Requries 300GB of disk space**.

-4. **Get the raw variables by processing the CDF files:**

-    Local: `bash 1_get_raw_vars_local.sh`

-    HPC: `sbatch 1_get_raw_vars.sh`

-        Recommended HPC job requirements:
-        This job can run on all the input files (1995-2022) with 256 CPUs/300GB/285min, but the following step cannot and uses all the data from this step, so recommended to instead run twice on half the data (:5000 and 5000:), with the line of code provided in the .py file, and use the following specifications: 256 CPUs/210GB/3 hours.
-(Takes about 8min/file/core).

-    Process the raw CDF files, getting the desired variables at the desired cadences as specified in `params.py`.
-Saves resultant datasets to `data/processed/*spacecraft*/`

-    If more than 40% of values in any column are missing, skips that data file.
-Note that it is processing the mfi data that takes up the vast majority of the time for this step.

-    NB: Missing data is not reported if you do not resample to the desired frequency first.
-It is important that we do note the amount of missing data in each interval, even if we do interpolate over it.

-    For the non-mfi datasets, we only get a missing value for a 12-hour average if there is no data for that period.
-Otherwise, we simply get an average of the available data for each period.

-5. **Get the numerical variables by running a sequence of calculations:**
+4. **Process the data**

-    Local: `bash 2_calculate_numerical_vars_local.sh`
+    Local: `python process_data.py`

-    HPC: `sbatch 2_calculate_numerical_vars.sh`
+    HPC: `sbatch 1_process_data.sh`

-        Recommended HPC job requirements:
-        As stated in the previous step, this requires > 500GB of memory for the full dataset, so recommended to instead run twice on half the data (no change needed to the code, simply run previous step on half the data): 256 CPUS/320GB/6 hours.
+        Recommended HPC job requirements: 7-9min/file/core = up to **7 hours** for full 28-year dataset, using all **256 cores** and a total of **130GB** (but may need to request at least 1GB per core; could change this later to reduce mem request)

+    This script processes magnetic field and velocity data measured in the solar wind by spacecraft to compute various metrics related to turbulent fluctuations and their statistical properties.
+It outputs the processed data for each input file into `data/processed/`.

-    See the notebook **demo_scale_funcs.ipynb** for more on these calculations.
-Fitting parameters are specified in `params.py`.
+    See the notebook **demo_scale_funcs.ipynb** for more on the numerical fitting.
+Fitting parameters, including the interval length, are specified in `params.py`.
 The most computationally expensive part of this script is the spectrum-smoothing algorithm, used to create a nice smooth spectrum for fitting slopes to.

-6. **Get the analytical variables by running a sequence of calculations and output the final dataframe:**

-    Local: `bash 3_calculate_analytical_vars_local.sh > 3_calculate_analytical_vars_local.out`

-    HPC: `bash 3_calculate_analytical_vars.sh > 3_calculate_analytical_vars.out`
+6. **Merge

+    Output files:

-The figures for the paper are produced in `5_plot_figures.py` and `demo_numerical_w_figs.ipynb`.
+    The figures for the paper are produced in `demo_numerical_w_figs.ipynb` (demonstrations of methods) and `4_plot_figures.py` (results).

-You will now find two output files corresponding to the final database and its summary statistics:

-- `data/processed/wind_dataset.csv`
-- `data/processed/wind_summary_stats.csv`

-## Tracking dataset updates
-- No longer using OMNI: deriving all variables from Wind data (but keeping them in temporarily for testing)
-- Using 3DP/PM (science-quality 3s proton moments) instead of 3DP/PLSP (24s moments) in order to calculate things like cross helicity

 ## Future statistical analysis
 - Interrogate lambda_T vs. dboB0 some more
 - Comment on lack of small (<2000km) uncorrected Taylor scale values, compared with SmithEA2006?
 (See Bill's comments)

-- Note that for mfi data, it is more recent (2022) data that has version numbers less than 5
-- This is not the case of 3dp data, which has large numbers of v02 and v05 data.
-For this data, v04 stands out as having high % missing: perhaps including all those with 100% missing.

 - Thorough outlier and error analysis for both scales and the final Re estimate.
 Investigate anomalous slopes $q_k$.
 Check Excel and sort by these values to get problem timestamps.
 - Add vector velocities to params.py script, anticipating switch to PSP data
 - Think about using the standard error to express variation in the means of our Re estimates.
 - More 2D histograms: